named-data-iot/ndn-lite-wiki/Security-Overview.md

 #### Default Backend

-The frontend components implemented by this backend are the AES component,
+The frontend components implemented by this backend are:
+  * AES Component
+  * SHA Component
+  * HMAC Component
+  * ECC Component
 This backend is a pure software implementation.

 #### Nordic SDK NRF Backend

-This frontend components implemented by this backend are the RNG component.
+This frontend components implemented by this backend are:
+  * RNG Component

 This backend is a pure software implementation.